 Not All Bumps Are Created Equal – All About Caruncles

 Caruncles are small, bump-like structures that can be found on the leaves of some succulents.
 Caruncles are typically found on succulents in the Crassulaceae family, which includes popular succulent plants such as Echeveria ‘Raindrops’, Echeveria ‘Etna’ and other Echeveria species.
 They are thought to serve a variety of functions, including helping to anchor the leaf to the stem, protecting the succulent against herbivores, and storing water.

 You might also like: Succulent Death Bloom (Sounds like a metal band.)

-Caruncles are usually small, ranging in size from a few millimeters to a few centimeters, and are typically the same color as the plant.
+Caruncles are usually small, ranging in size from a few millimeters to a few centimeters, and are typically the same color as the succulent.
 They can be smooth or rough, and some species of succulents have more prominent caruncles than others.

 If you are concerned about the presence of caruncles on your succulent plant, it is important to remember that they are a natural part of the plant’s anatomy and do not usually cause any harm.

 Bumps on succulent leaves can be caused by a variety of factors, including plant pests, diseases, and environmental stress.
 They may be there to serve a purpose as well.
 To treat the problem, it is important to identify the underlying cause and take appropriate action.
-By following proper care guidelines and taking steps to protect your plant from pests, diseases, and environmental stress, you can help prevent bumps on succulent leaves and keep your plant healthy and thriving.
+By following proper care guidelines and taking steps to protect your succulent from pests, diseases, and environmental stress, you can help prevent bumps on succulent leaves and keep your plant healthy and thriving.